International Event and Hospitality Management BA (Hons) top-upStudy level: Undergraduate

 1 year full-time (Final year entry)

-- Studied full-time over one year, it is designed to develop your knowledge of the event and hospitality industry, developing industry-ready skills upon successful completion, as well as incorporating the advanced study of business English.
+Studied full-time over one year, this course is designed to develop your knowledge of the event and hospitality industry, developing industry-ready skills upon successful completion, as well as incorporating the advanced study of business English.

 - This course is designed to enhance your existing knowledge, skills and capabilities to respond proactively and creatively to contemporary issues in event management and hospitality operations within an increasingly global marketplace.